You’ll be glad to know that Philodendron Micans care is incredibly easy! As a Horticulturist and long-time plant fiend, I’ve cared for a few myself.

 Honestly?
 They cope extremely well with a wide range of light conditions.

-Philodendron Micans look amazing when given lots of bright, indirect light because that’s the type of environment that mimics their natural growing habitat.
+Philodendron Micans look amazing when given a minimum of 6-8 hours of bright, indirect light because that’s the type of environment that mimics their natural growing habitat.
+If you can provide 12-14 hours even better.

 With this type of light, their leaves go a deeper green and look very lush.

-Having said that, they will still grow and trail in low light conditions, but the leaves will be smaller (as to be expected).
+Having said that, they will still grow and trail in lower light conditions, but the leaves will be smaller (as to be expected).

 For this reason, I love and trust my light meter.
 Light meters measure overall light intensity and give readings in foot candles (FC).